isomerpages/nhg-csdo/_about-us/Researchers & Innovators/Researcher & Innovator Directory Overview.md

 description: ""
 third_nav_title: Researchers & Innovators
 ---
-<h4><strong>Connecting With NHG Researchers&nbsp;and Innovators</strong></h4>
+<h4><strong>Connecting With NHG Health Researchers&nbsp;and Innovators</strong></h4>
 <p>Research and innovation are key drivers of continuous improvement to the
 healthcare ecosystem.
-In line with NHG’s vision of adding years of healthy life, partnerships between clinical researchers, innovators&nbsp;and basic scientists, and engineers contribute tremendously towards more efficient and effective prevention, diagnosis and treatment of diseases while improving quality of life.&nbsp;</p>
+In line with NHG Health’s vision of adding years of healthy life, partnerships between clinical researchers, innovators&nbsp;and basic scientists, and engineers contribute tremendously towards more efficient and effective prevention, diagnosis and treatment of diseases while improving quality of life.&nbsp;</p>
 <p></p>